marklogic-community/corb2/README.md

 **INIT-MODULE**, **URIS-MODULE**, **PROCESS-MODULE**, **PRE-BATCH-MODULE** and **POST-BATCH-MODULE** can be specified adhoc by adding the suffix `|ADHOC` for XQuery or JavaScript (with .sjs or .js extension) at the end.
 Adhoc XQuery or JavaScript remains local to the CoRB and is not deployed to MarkLogic.
 The XQuery or JavaScript module should be in its named file and that file should be available on the file system, including being on the java classpath for CoRB.

 ##### Adhoc Examples:
-* `PRE-BATCH-MODULE=adhoc-pre-batch.xqy|ADHOC` adhoc-pre-batch.xqy must be on the classpath or in the current directory.
+- `PRE-BATCH-MODULE=adhoc-pre-batch.xqy|ADHOC` adhoc-pre-batch.xqy must be on the classpath or in the current directory.
-* `PROCESS-MODULE=/path/to/file/adhoc-transform-module.xqy|ADHOC` XQuery module file with full path in the file system.
+- `PROCESS-MODULE=/path/to/file/adhoc-transform-module.xqy|ADHOC` XQuery module file with full path in the file system.
-* `URIS-MODULE=adhoc-uris.sjs|ADHOC` Adhoc JavaScript module in the classpath or current directory.
+- `URIS-MODULE=adhoc-uris.sjs|ADHOC` Adhoc JavaScript module in the classpath or current directory.

 #### Inline Adhoc Modules
 It is also possible to set a module option with inline code blocks, rather than a file path.
 This can be done by prepending either `INLINE-XQUERY|` or `INLINE-JAVASCRIPT|` to the option value, followed by the XQuery or JavaScript code to execute.
 Inline code blocks are executed as "adhoc" modules and are not uploaded to the Modules database.
 The `|ADHOC` suffix is optional for inline code blocks.

-##### Inline Adhoc Example:
+##### Inline Adhoc Example
 ```xquery
 URIS-MODULE=INLINE-XQUERY|xquery version '1.0-ml'; let $uris := cts:uris('', 'document', cts:collection-query('foo')) return (count($uris), $uris)
 ```